ManasviGoyal/Distributed-Multi-Agents/ENGINEERING_NOTEBOOK.md

     - Installed key dependencies and libraries.
     - Started to establish the framework for leader-follower interaction with the LLM models and model aggregation.

 - At this point in our project, rather than evaluating consensus and bias in LLMs, we were planning on trying to create a similar application but for aggregating responses for solving math problems.
 The idea was that since lightweight LLM models are bad at solving math problems, if we aggregate and put together multiple model responses, we may be more likely to get to the right answer with a consensus mechanism.
-What we ended up finding was that the math models were still performing pretty poorly and so we needed to re-evaluate our project approach.
+- What we ultimately found was that the mathematical models continued to perform poorly, largely due to their relatively small parameter count, which limited their ability to capture the underlying complexity of the task.
+The models also incurred long load times, making them unsuitable for real-time deployment in user-facing applications.
+We explored using external APIs to reduce inference times, but found no freely available API access for math-specific models.
+- These challenges prompted a necessary re-evaluation of our project direction.
+We decided to shift to our current idea, as it was easier to find well-supported models for natural language tasks, and we believed ethical reasoning presented a compelling and impactful use case.

 ### April 7, 2025